 LIBT is the first harmful algal bloom (HAB) for which the entire genome has been sequenced so that gene expression can be used to monitor species-specific nutrient utilization in the field.
 The investigators are validating and applying quantitative gene expression assays to examine how a wide array of specific nutrients influences bloom initiation, maintenance, and decline.
 They are linking nutrient dynamics to the genes involved in nutrient transport and metabolism using LIBT cultures, field bioassays and natural blooms.

-The project is led by the Woods Hole Oceanographic Institution in partnership with the State University of New York at Stony Brook.
+This project is part of the NCCOS Ecology and Oceanography of Harmful Algal Blooms (ECOHAB) program, and is led by the Woods Hole Oceanographic Institution in partnership with the State University of New York at Stony Brook.

 Benefits of Our Work